Chester Carlson: Electrophotography

-Selényi's article described a way of transmitting and printing facsimiles of printed images using a beam of directed ions directed onto a rotating drum of insulating material.
+Selényi's article described a way of transmitting and printing facsimiles of printed images using a beam of ions directed onto a rotating drum of insulating material.
 The ions would create an electrostatic charge on the drum.
 A fine powder could then be dusted upon the drum; the powder would stick to the parts of the drum that had been charged, much as a balloon will stick to a static-charged stocking.

 To this point, Carlson's apartment-kitchen experiments in constructing a copying machine had involved trying to generate an electric current in the original piece of paper using light.
 Selényi's article convinced Carlson to instead use light to 'remove' the static charge from a uniformly-ionized photoconductor.
 As no light would reflect from the black marks on the paper, those areas would remain charged on the photoconductor, and would therefore retain the fine powder.
 He could then transfer the powder to a fresh sheet of paper, resulting in a duplicate of the original.
 This approach would give his invention an advantage over the Photostat, which could create only a photographic negative of the original.

 On October 22, 1938, they had their historic breakthrough.
 Kornei wrote the words "10.-22.-38 ASTORIA." in India ink on a glass microscope slide.
-The Austrian prepared a zinc plate with a sulfur coating, darkened the room, rubbed the sulfur surface with a cotton handkerchief to apply an electrostatic charge, then laid the slide on the plate, exposing it to a bright, incandescent light.
+He prepared a zinc plate with a sulfur coating, darkened the room, rubbed the sulfur surface with a cotton handkerchief to apply an electrostatic charge, then laid the slide on the plate, exposing it to a bright, incandescent light.
 They removed the slide, sprinkled lycopodium powder to the sulfur surface, softly blew the excess away, and transferred the image to a sheet of wax paper.
 They heated the paper, softening the wax so the lycopodium would adhere to it, and had the world's first xerographic copy.
 After repeating the experiment to be sure it worked, Carlson celebrated by taking Kornei out for a modest lunch.